Art gallery problem: Three dimensions

 If a museum is represented in three dimensions as a polyhedron, then putting a guard at each vertex will not ensure that all of the museum is under observation.
-Although all of the surface of the polyhedron would be surveyed, for some polyhedra there are points in the interior which might not be under surveillance.
+Although all of the surface of the polyhedron would be surveyed, for some polyhedra there are points in the interior that might not be under surveillance.

-Possible Usage Scenarios of the Art Gallery Problem
+Applications

-The art gallery problem can be used to position multiple cameras when the objective is to cover a large area in view of cameras, using the minimum number of cameras.
+A number of applications of the theorem have been identified: